jackiehjm/stx-builds/docs/build_stx_debian.md

 NOTE:
    * The build system requires a Linux system with Docker and python 3.x installed.
-   * pek-sebuild3 and yow-wrcp-lx can be used directly, please skip this step.

 1. Install Docker Engine:
    * ref: https://docs.docker.com/engine/install/